There’s no shortage of good options for storing data in the cloud.

 Most cloud storage services either come with apps or use a web-app to move files between your devices and the cloud.
 Often folders show up on your hard drive that are, in effect, mirrored on a remote cloud server.

 Are they all easy-to-use?
 That depends on what you mean.
 Moving files between folders isn’t difficult.
 But there are often direct cloud links from applications like Microsoft Office or Apple’s iWorks.
 It isn’t always clear when a document is stored locally or in the cloud.

 Personal cloud storage recommendations

 What do I recommend?
 If Apple, Microsoft or Google are where you spend most of your life, then the associated cloud should be your first choice.
 After that, pick Dropbox.

 Dropbox isn’t the cheapest option, nor does it offer as many features as some other services.
 However, it works with almost everything, is simple to use and isn’t likely to disappear overnight.
-It’s also the best, read easiest, option if you want to share files with someone else.
+It’s also the best, read easiest, option if you share files with someone else.

 If you’re looking for something closer to home, New Zealand-based Filecloud offers a small business cloud service with prices starting at NZ$15 a month (NZ$180 a year) for 250GB storage.

 |Storage shared across Drive,||1TB||$120|